hsein-bitar/hsein-bitar/README.md

 <br />

 <!-- Hey it's Hsein, if you find this document useful, consider giving it a star -->
-## I totally believe that what gets measured gets improved 📈:
+## What gets measured, gets improved 📈:

 <br />